morganegautier/osint-starter/docs/challenges/sourcing-games/sourcing-games-6.md

 ---
-title:
+title: "Mastering Sourcing Games 6: Solutions and advanced techniques from AirSource One"
-description:
+description: Discover how to conquer Sourcing Games 6 with advanced sourcing techniques.
+Learn how to solve tricky challenges in online sourcing from AirSource One 2017.
 image: /img/challenges/sourcing-games/sourcing-games.png
-keywords: [Sourcing Games, Sourcing Techniques, Online Research Skills, OSINT]
+keywords: [Sourcing Games, Sourcing Techniques, Online Research Skills, OSINT, AirSource One]
 sidebar_label: "Sourcing Games 6"
 ---